 Proposed 3-year outcomes include:

-- Subnational and national government agencies, civil society, and private sector planners will use tools, data, and analyses that were developed to design inclusive food-system emissions reductions and sinks initiatives.
+- Subnational and national government agencies, civil society, and private sector planners use tools, data, and analyses that were developed to design inclusive food-system emissions reductions and sinks initiatives.

 |CLIMATE ADAPTATION & MITIGATION